(UPDATED December 3, 2021)

 Restrictions related to COVID-19 remain in effect throughout Spain and vary widely by region.
 U.S. citizens should carefully monitor regional governments’ websites and local press reports for more information.
-Visitors should ensure you are familiar with local requirements prior to traveling between regions in Spain and remember to follow the instructions of local authorities.
+U.S. citizens wishing to validate their vaccination status should consult the regional governments’ websites for procedures and requirements.
+Visitors should ensure they are familiar with local requirements prior to traveling between regions in Spain and remember to follow the instructions of local authorities.
 Not doing so could result in fines or arrest.
 The most common restrictions in Spain include:

 - Limited capacity in religious facilities, funeral homes, shops, restaurants, and bars.